aosabook/500lines/modeller/chapter.md

 rotate_color   | forward:boolean | Rotates the color of the currently selected node through the list of colors, forwards or backwards. scale   | up:boolean | Scales the currently selected node up or down, according to parameter.

+This simple callback system provides all of the functionality we need for this project.
+In a production 3d modeller, however, user interface objects are often created and destroyed dynamically.
+In that case, we would need a more sophisticated event listening system, where objects can both register and un-register callbacks for events.

 ### Interfacing with the Scene
 With our callback mechanism, we can receive meaningful information about user input events from the `Interaction` class.
 We are ready to apply these actions to the `Scene`.